top of page

 “Cremation does not enjoy the same value as burial of the body.
 The Church clearly prefers and urges that the body of the deceased be present for the funeral rites, since the presence of the human body better expresses the values which the Church affirms in those rites” (OCF, Appendix 2).
 While the Church permits cremation, the cremated remains should always be treated with the same respect as a body in a casket.”
 (Archdiocese of Denver Pastoral Handbook, July 1, 2023, 5.9.7)

-WHAT DOES THE CAHTOLIC CHURCH
+WHAT DOES THE CATHOLIC CHURCH

 Teach about Cremation?